Lackawanna Cut-Off Restoration Project: Andover–Delaware Water Gap

-Scranton–Binghamton
+Scranton–Binghamton (and Beyond)

-In December 2008, U.S. Senator Chuck Schumer, Democrat of New York, sent a letter to Amtrak president Joseph Boardman, expressing his support for Amtrak service between Scranton and Binghamton, New York.
-In April 2009, U.S. Senators Arlen Specter and Bob Casey, Jr., Democrats of Pennsylvania, sent a joint letter to President Barack Obama, seeking support for Amtrak service between the two cities.
+In December 2008, U.S. Senator Chuck Schumer, Democrat of New York, sent a letter to Amtrak president Joseph Boardman, expressing his support for Amtrak service between Scranton, Binghamton, New York and Syracuse, New York.
+In April 2009, U.S. Senators Arlen Specter and Bob Casey, Jr., Democrats of Pennsylvania, sent a joint letter to President Barack Obama, seeking support for the extension of Amtrak service to the region.
 They also cited an Amtrak feasibility study on the subject.